CosmoStat/shapepipe/docs/wiki/tutorial/pipeline_tutorial.md

 - Stacked images
   FITS file containing a stack by co-adding different single exposures, created by software such as `swarp`.
   A stacked image is also called *tile*.
+These files are used on input by `ShapePipe`.
   The pixel data can contain the observed image, a weight map, or a flag map.
+Tile images and weights are created in the case of CFIS by Stephen Gwyn using a combination of `swarp` and his own software.
+Examples of file names are `CFIS.316.246.r.fits`, `CFIS.205.267.r.weight.fits.fz`, the latter is a compressed FITS file, see below.
+Tile flag files are created the mask module of `ShapePipe`, see (#mask-images).
+The tile ID needs to be modified such that the `.` between the two tile numbers (RA and DEC indicator) is not mistaken for a file extension delimiter.
+In addition, for clarity, we include the string `image` for a tile image type.
   Default convention: **<image_type>-<number>.fits**
-  Examples: `CFIS_image-277_282.fits`, `pipeline_flag-239_293.fits`
+  Examples: `CFIS_image-277_282.fits`, `CFIS_weight-274-282.fits.fz`, `pipeline_flag-239_293.fits`

 ### CFIS processing